National Library of Wales: Maps

-There are over a million maps in the Library's collections.
+There are over 1.5 million maps in the Library's collections.
 There are maps on paper, parchment, cloth, wood, metal and digital media.
-These formats include a range of material such as globles, manuscript items, a 15th-century woodcut print, copper printing plates, carpet-sized map of Britain and Ordnance Survey digital data.
+These formats include a range of material such as globes, manuscript items, a 15th-century woodcut print, copper printing plates, carpet-sized map of Britain and Ordnance Survey digital data.

 The Ordnance Survey Maps Collection includes near-to-complete coverage for Wales, beginning with photocopies of the Ordnance Surveyor's drawings that formed the basis of the first edition of the one-inch-to-the-mile map which was published in 1818.

 The collection of antiquarian printed mapping is substantial and includes examples of Humphrey Llwyd's Cambriae typus (1574), the first printed map specifically of Wales, and the first county maps of Wales.
 In 2000, Peter Bellwood stole at least fifty antique maps from the Library, which were sold to private collectors for £70,000.
 Arrested in 2004, he was jailed for four and a half years.

 A complete set of tithe maps, covering almost the whole of Wales, is housed in the National Library.
 The Welsh Church Commission Collection, which, in 1944, was deposited in the Library, includes the diocesan copies of the tithe maps that were transferred to the Commission in 1920 following the disestablishment of the Church of Wales.
 They are an important source for the study of mid-nineteenth century Wales and, therefore, are the most frequently used collection of maps and one of the most consulted categories of documents in the Library.
 The Cynefin Project is digitising over 1100 tithe maps and transcribing the appointment documents to link them together.
 The project is planned for completion in September 2016.

 Other holdings in the maps collection include: manuscript estate maps, enclosure maps, estate sale catalogues, railway plans, architectural drawings, mining plans, and nautical and aeronautical charts.